zextras/tech-doc/source/suite/backup.rst

    infrastructure and are therefore accessible from disaster recovery sites

-..

-   **Important**

-   When activating the Backup on External Storage, it is **not** possible to modify the Backup Path from the UI.
+.. important:: When activating the Backup on External Storage, it is **not** possible to modify the Backup Path from the UI.
 Indeed, the corresponding input text area will only be shown, but **can not be edited**.
 Moreover, the following warning will be shown:

-      "The backup path cannot be managed using this UI since the Backup On External Storage is enabled.
-Please use the backup CLI commands"
+      *"The backup path cannot be managed using this UI since the Backup On External Storage is enabled.
+Please use the backup CLI commands"*

-In order to disable the External Storage, you can run the `setBackupVolume <./cli.xml#backup_setBackupVolume_Default>`_ command:
+In order to disable the External Storage, you can run the :ref:`backup_setBackupVolume` command.

 .. code:: bash